HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 }
 ```

-It should display `Hello, world!` on the screen when ran.
-This is a tradition for the first programs in most programming books and tutorials.
+It should display `Hello, world!` on the screen when run.
+"Hello world" is traditionally the first program learners write in most programming languages.

-First, make sure you can actually run it, and after you do, then we'll discuss how it works and what it means.
+First, make sure you can actually run it, and after you do, we'll discuss how it works and what it means.

 To run C++ programs you'll need to install some tools...